itlinuxmaker/DNS_Failover/README.md

 ## Project Description

-`DNS_Failover` is a Python script that automatically performs DNS failover by updating CNAME records when critical services on a mail server become unreachable.
+`DNS_Failover` is a Python-based program that automatically performs DNS failover by updating CNAME records via RFC 2136 when critical services on a mail server (such as SMTP, IMAP, HTTPS, or MySQL) become unreachable.
+It is designed for Linux-based infrastructures using Postfix, Dovecot, and BIND, and ensures high availability by dynamically redirecting mail traffic to a standby server.

-This script is part of the redundant mail server concept described in detail at [https://www.linuxmaker.com](https://www.linuxmaker.com/linux/redundanter-mailserver.html).
+This program is part of the redundant mail server concept described in detail at [https://www.linuxmaker.com](https://www.linuxmaker.com/linux/redundanter-mailserver.html).

 > **Important:**
 > This failover program is specifically designed to run on **Linux systems**.